 Defining Repositories Type

-In the VA, when defining repositories there are two general type; product and code-project.
-Each is supported by a respective repository template; “va-code-project-template” and “va-product-documentation-template”.
+In the VA, when defining repositories there are three general type; product, code-project and infrastructure-only.
+Each is supported by its respective repository template; “va-code-project-template” and “va-product-documentation-template”.

-A project’s initial requirement will be to define its repositories designated type defined below:
+A project’s initial requirement will be to define its designated repository type, as defined below:

 product: Each product will have one product repository.

-The product repository will have a README.MD file that will be maintained to track code-project repositories that makeup the product.
+The product repository will have a README.MD file used to track code-project repositories that makeup the product.
 The product repository will be used for release readiness self-certification, agile planning, Epics, Stories, Defects, Tasks, Tests, Risk, documentation and change management in conjunction with the code project change management processes, if no other tools are integrated with GitHub.
 There are many tools and integrations that are possible, and the use of the product repository will be adapted as needed depending on the integrations and the capabilities of the tools being integrated.

 code-project: Each software product will have at least one code-project repository.
 If only one repository is required, then use “code” or “application” for <code-project> for example cpe-code